Leo Tolstoy

 5

 “In the sweat of thy face shalt thou eat bread.”
 This is an immutable law of physics.
 The law for woman is to bear children, for man to work.
 Woman cannot free herself from her law.
 If she adopts a child that is not her own, the child will still be another’s, and she will be deprived of the joy of motherhood.
-Likewise with man’s labor.
-If a man eats bread that he did not earn himself, he is deprived of the joy of labor.
+It is likewise with man’s labor.
+If a man eats bread that he did not earn, he is deprived of the joy of labor.

 — Bondarev